-TrailDB system has been developed by developers in AdRoll to handle the user-level analytics.
+TrailDB system has been developed at AdRoll to handle the user-level analytics.
 The developers at AdRoll has seen the increasing number of requests for user-level analytics but found it hard to grasp and analyze a large user-level data using advanced SQL queries.
 Thus, they developed TrailDB system that is used to query a series of events at user-level.
-TrailDB 0.5.
-This was the first version announced open-sourced on May 24, 2016.
-TrailDB 0.6.
-This version was released on May 15, 2017.
-It introduced the **indexes** and brought a new optimized query tool **trck**.

 TrailDB system does not support checkpoints as each database is immutable once produced.

 As each TrailDB is an immutable file, modifications are not allowed.
-There's only one process to produce a database and no one can issue read operations before the creation is finalized.
+There is only one process to produce a database and no one can issue read operations before the creation is finalized.
 Thus, concurrency is not needed in TrailDB system.

 When creating a database, there's only one process to handle it and others cannot access it.
 Once the database is produced, it is a read-only immutable file.
 Thus, everyone can issue read requests to it, but cannot issue any write operations.
 In this point of view, it is equivalent to the serializable isolation level.